 V-Ray 7 coming soon to Blender

-Chaos has told CG Channel that it is launching a new version of V-Ray for Blender in beta later this year with a stable release due in early 2025, making this the first major update to the integration in five years.
+Chaos is launching a new version of V-Ray for Blender in beta later this year with a stable release due in early 2025, making this the first major update to the integration in five years.
 According to the report, it will be built around the V-Ray 7 core but lacking some advanced tools like V-Ray Enmesh.
 Previously, V-Ray for Blender supported scene export to V-Ray Standalone but had not been updated since 2019, leaving it behind recent Blender releases.

 It will be licensed using the current standard V-Ray subscriptions, which cover software like Maya and 3ds Max, as well as a new Blender-specific tier with features such as Chaos Cloud access.